BAJAJ BROKING

 • Price Determination: The pricing of futures contracts is based on estimation.
 It means that you determine the existing market conditions and make an assessment of the asset’s price in the future.
 However, in case of the margin trading, the price is decided by the prevailing market price that exists at the time of purchase.

-Advantages and Disadvantages: Margin Trading vs. Futures Trading
+Advantages and Disadvantages: Margin Vs Futures Trading

 Before you decide which of the two investment strategies are suited for your trading goals, it is important that you understand the advantages and disadvantages associated with margin trading and futures trading.
 So, let’s explore the pros and cons of the two trading methods: